That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 Mum shrugged.
-‘Your Dad was supposed to call them yesterday,’ she answered in an implying tone, giving Dad a look.
+‘Your Dad was supposed to call them yesterday,’ she answered in an implying tone, shooting Dad a pointed look.

-Mum was already holding my keys in her hand, when I came back downstairs, my bag slung over my shoulders.
-Dad walked into the hall with his mug and waved goodbye giving me an encouraging smile.
+I ran back upstairs to pick up my bag and hurried down the stairs again.
+Mum was already holding my keys in her hand.
+Dad walked into the hall with his mug in hand and waved goodbye, giving me an encouraging smile.
 I laughed at the patch of spilt coffee on his shirt and he glanced down and groaned.
 I heard Mum quietly mutter an explicit word under her breath and I smiled to myself.
-I followed her out the front door and to my car.
+I followed her out the front door, to my car.

 She glanced over at me and gave me an encouraging smile, ‘You think you’ll be okay, today?’